• Home

 Discipline 5 (D5): Permanent corrective actions

-• List all possible solutions
+• List possible solutions

-• Identify the best solutions
+• Select the best candidates

 Discipline 6 (D6): Implement and validate